openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_plugin_unit_test.md

     ```

-  - If you want to change some node's layout format to specific format, you can change it, using `build_option::force_implementations`.
+  - If you want to change some node's layout format to a specific format, you can change it using `build_option::force_implementations`.
     - In the sample codes, `conv_prim` is set to `format::b_fs_yx_fsv16` by `build_option::force_implementations`.
-- `tolerance` is used as to threshold to check whether or not output result are same between fused network and non fused network in `compare` function.
+- `tolerance` is used as a threshold to check whether or not the output results are the same between a fused network and a non-fused network in the `compare` function.
 - After the test case is implemented, use `INSTANTIATE_TEST_SUITE_P` to set the test suite for each parameter case as follows.
   - Check all variables in `convolution_test_params` to make `CASE_CONV_FP32_2`.
     - In `convolution_test_params`, all tensor, format, and `data_types` are used in common in all convolution fusing tests.
 Therefore, you can define `CASE_CONV_FP32_2` with all variables except `expected_fused_primitives` and `expected_not_fused_primitives`.